sharoncornelius/idpf-specification/idpf_specification.md

 In order to use a non default value it must negotiate it with the control plane.

-Virtchannel data structures for vport configuration, queue configuration etc have enough padding defined to be able to accommodate negotiation in the future of non-default values with the Device control plane.
+Virtchannel data structures for vPort configuration, queue configuration etc have enough padding defined to be able to accommodate negotiation in the future of non-default values with the Device control plane.